Kaweah Delta Medical Center: History

-Kaweah Health (Formally known as Kaweah Delta Medical Center) was formed in March 1961 by a vote of the community.
+Kaweah Health (formerly known as Kaweah Delta Medical Center) was formed in March 1961 by a community vote.
 The Tulare County Board of Supervisors appointed the first governing board.
-The medical center opened in July 1963, when the Board of Directors leased the former Visalia Municipal Hospital, a 68-bed facility and provided basic health care needs to the local community.
+The medical center opened in July 1963, when the Board of Directors leased the former Visalia Municipal Hospital, a 68-bed facility, to provide basic health care to the local community.
 Kaweah Health Medical Center is still in operation at this site.
 The original building, constructed in 1936, was in use until a new hospital building, now the Mineral King building, was ready in 1969.
-In the 1980s the building footprint was significantly expanded with west and east extensions to accommodate intensive care, labor and delivery, pediatrics and additional dedicated units.
+In the 1980s, the building footprint was significantly expanded with west and east extensions to accommodate intensive care, labor and delivery, pediatrics, and additional dedicated units.
 In 2004, the southwest tower along Mill Creek was constructed.
 It was the site of the Automobile Club of Southern California after it moved from its first office in Visalia in 1941.
 Kaweah Health's six-floor Acequia Wing opened its doors in 2009, focused on cardiovascular health.
-It added a new Telemetry Department, Cardiac Surgery and Catheterization Labs, three surgery suites and a Cardiac Intensive Care Unit.
-Additionally, the wing added 38 post-delivery rooms for mothers and babies and increased the size of the Emergency Department, which handles more than 90,000 visits a year.
-The expanded ED included four state-of-the-art trauma bays, four critical-care beds, eight new treatment rooms and a helipad.
-In 2020, the previously shelled-in 5th and 6th floors of the Acequia Wing were opened, adding 24 new intermediate intensive care beds and a state-of-the art 23-bed neonatal intensive care unit (NICU).
-In Spring of 2021, Kaweah Health opened an additional expansion of the emergency department, adding 24 new patient rooms to bring the total number of ED rooms to 65, with an addition 8 bays dedicated to expedited care for less intensive patients, in addition Kaweah Delta officially rebranded to Kaweah Health.
+It added a new Telemetry Department, Cardiac Surgery and Catheterization Labs, three surgery suites, and a Cardiac Intensive Care Unit.
+Additionally, the wing added 38 post-delivery rooms for mothers and babies and expanded the Emergency Department, which handles more than 90,000 visits a year.
+The expanded ED included four state-of-the-art trauma bays, four critical-care beds, eight new treatment rooms, and a helipad.
+In 2020, the previously shelled-in 5th and 6th floors of the Acequia Wing were opened, adding 24 new intermediate intensive care beds and a state-of-the-art 23-bed neonatal intensive care unit (NICU).
+In the spring of 2021, Kaweah Health expanded the emergency department, adding 24 new patient rooms to bring the total number of ED rooms to 65, with an additional 8 bays dedicated to expedited care for less-intensive patients.
+Around this time, Kaweah Delta officially rebranded to Kaweah Health.